Guzpenha/MANtIS/docs/README.md

 ## MANtIS - complete JSON
 The dataset has over 80,000 dialogues between information seekers and information providers from the following domains of Stack Exchange: apple, askubuntu, dba, diy, electronics, english, gaming, gis, physics, scifi, security, stats, travel and worldbuilding.
 In order to ensure that each conversation in our dataset follows our set of criteria, we have devised a list of six conditions that must hold for each conversation:

-1. The entire conversation takes place between _exactly_ two users (the asker who starts off the conversation and the provider who attempts to fulfill the information need).
+1. The entire conversation takes place between two users (the information _seeker_ who starts off the conversation and the information _provider_).
+Conversations with three or more users are not considered.
-2. The conversation consists of _at least_ 2 turns per user.
+2. The conversation consists of at least 2 utterances per user.
-3. At least one of the answerer’s utterances contains a hyperlink (providing grounding).
+3. At least one of the information provider's utterances contains a hyperlink (providing grounding).
 4. The conversation has not been marked as _Spam_ or _Offensive_.
-5. The  conversation has not been edited or marked as deprecated.
+5. The conversation has not been edited or marked as deprecated on the Stack Exchange portal.
-6. If the final turn in the conversation belongs to the asker, it contains _positive feedback_ (identified using the [vader score](https://www.nltk.org/_modules/nltk/sentiment/vader.html)).
+6. If the final turn in the conversation belongs to the information seeker, it contains _positive feedback_ (identified using the
+[vader score](https://www.nltk.org/_modules/nltk/sentiment/vader.html)).

-The processed JSON dataset is available for download [here](https://drive.google.com/file/d/1cWEbTC4klLQDLej--IG2OAZIT4AX549A/view?usp=sharing), having following format:
+The processed JSON dataset is available for download [here](https://drive.google.com/file/d/1cWEbTC4klLQDLej--IG2OAZIT4AX549A/view?usp=sharing), with the following format:

 * __dialog_id__: a unique id for a dialog - ids are consecutive
 * __category__: domain to which the dialogue belongs